LispCookbook/cl-cookbook/web-scraping.md

 200.

 As we saw at the beginning, `dex:get` returns many values, including the return code.
-We'll catch only this one with `nth-value` (instead of all of them with `multiple-value-bind`) and we'll use `ignore-errors`, that returns nil in case of an error.
-We could also use `handler-case` and catch specific error types (see examples in dexador's documentation) or (better yet ?) use `handler-bind` to catch any `condition`.
+We'll access only this one with `nth-value` (instead of all of them with `multiple-value-bind`) and we'll use `ignore-errors`, that returns nil in case of an error.
+We could also use `handler-case` and handle specific error types (see examples in dexador's documentation).

 (*ignore-errors has the caveat that when there's an error, we can not return the element it comes from.
 We'll get to our ends though.*)